Dayasagar88/Netflix-GPT/README.md

 - Fetch the data for trailer video
 - Update the store with trailer video
 - Embedded the youtube video and make it autoplay
+- Build the secondary component
    - Added MovieList(popular , top rated, upcoming)
+- GPT search
+- GPT search bar
+- Multi-language feature
+- Integrated GPT API